ExistentialEnso/Wistia-PHP-Toolkit/README.md

 Wistia in any way, and it is provided as-is with no warranty.

 A Wistia account with data API access (usually limited to non-free accounts) is required to use this library.
-The key/password provided in your account settings page must be passed to the WistiaAPI object in order to enable access.
+The key/password provided in your account settings page must be passed to the Account object in order to enable access.
 For more information about how this API works, check out Wistia's own documentation files
 (http://wistia.com/doc/wistia_api.html).